-There will be class group work requiring a group class presentation -.
+There will be class group work/discussions-.
 The assignment details and group allocations will be given later in class and posted on the Canvas online website associated with this course.
-Additional bonus points may be gained by the level of participation in class daily showing active reading of prescribed texts and responding to discussion questions.
+Additional bonus points may be gained by the level of participation in class daily showing active reading of prescribed texts and responding to discussion questions or by providing the instructor with note card observations, questions and contributions